Gum Disease Plano, TX

 What is Gum Disease?

 According to the American Dental Association, about half of Americans are affected by gum disease to varying degrees.
-Gum disease is the number one cause of tooth loss in adults.
-This problem is also linked to several other major health risks, including stroke, heart disease, and diabetes.
+Gum disease is the number one cause of tooth loss in adults and is linked to several other major health risks, including stroke, heart disease, and diabetes.
+Gum disease goes through multiple stages:

 What Causes Gum Disease?